nismod/southern-africa-freight-exposure/exposure/README.md

 # Exposure analysis results

+This folder contains outputs from the network exposure analysis.

+The analysis is as follows:

+1. split each network link into pieces along the lines of the hazard raster grids
+2. assign the cell value of each hazard raster to each piece of link
+3. filter out any zero or no-data exposure values

 The split link-level exposure results are in each of the CSV files:

 - `NO,FROMNODENO,TONODENO` columns are preserved from `Supply network_link.SHP`